Karam-Sabbagh/PhiziBox/README.md

 # PhiziBox
 PhiziBox is an open-source sandbox physics simulator program (still during development)

+and I am sorry you can't change that window size right now but you can edit it from that code but it might also make some bugs

 This program is not comlete and there is lots of things that I have to do This program doesn't even have a spawn bodies window(there is one but I am still making it) you can just spawn windows by keys on the keyboard now and you can't set their size without editing the code